 Staff will use their professional judgement to identify pupils who may be susceptible to extremist ideologies and radicalisation and act appropriately, which may include contacting the DSL or making a Prevent referral.
-The lead DSL will take responsibility for making a Prevent referral and will keep up to date with local Derby City and Derbyshire referring in , and local arrangements.
+The lead DSL will take responsibility for making a Prevent referral and will keep up to date with local Derby City and Derbyshire referral procedures.
 This will include a referral into Channel.